Who are we?

 No, we do not transfer personal information out of the EEA.

-By registering and submitting your details to BarrettClark and Partners LLP you agree to the following Terms and Conditions
+By registering and submitting your details to BarrettClark Executive Search you agree to the following Terms and Conditions.

-BarrettClark and Partners LLP are to provide you with permanent recruitment services.
+BarrettClark Executive Search are to provide you with permanent recruitment services.
 That is to say we will act as an agency as defined under the Employment Agencies Act 1973.

-You authorize BarrettClark to seek work on your behalf within the sectors and clients we cover
+You authorize BarrettClark Executive Search to seek work on your behalf within the sectors and clients we cover.

 The information contained on your CV is correct and true and that you, the candidate, accept responsibility if it is found that you have deliberately given false or misleading information.